-(a) Before a residential property license is issued, the residential rental property owner or his/her agent must pay the applicable licensing fee when he/she files the application, in accordance with the instructions as provided by the City's notification, as follows: For residential, non-owner occupied rental properties ,fees will be based on the approved annual budget by the Board of Alders of the City of new Haven (included in the annual City Budget), as may be amended.

-- (b) If the Housing Code Inspector detects at least one (1) defect during the residential rental property inspection, he/she will arrange to re-inspect the property until it fully complies with standards set forth herein.
-The owner shall not be penalized for the first re-inspection.
-A residential rental property owner will be penalized if a code inspector has to return to the owner's residential rental property more than once to determine whether all the defects detected in the inspector's initial inspection have been repaired.
-The owner shall be penalized According to the table of fees, penalties and fines as approved by the Board of Alders of the City of New Haven, included in the Annual City Budget. - (c) The residential rental property owner or his/her agent must be present at all scheduled property inspections.
+- (a) Before a residential property license is issued, the residential rental property owner or his/her/its agent must pay the applicable licensing fee when he/she files the application, in accordance with the instructions as provided by the City's written notification.
+For residential, owner, and non-owner occupied rental properties, fees will be based on the approved annual budget by the Board of Alders of the City of New Haven (included in the annual City Budget), as may be amended. - (b) If the Housing Code Inspector detects at least one (1) defect during the residential rental property inspection, he/she will arrange to re-inspect the property until it fully complies with standards set forth herein.
+The Owner shall not be penalized for the first re-inspection.
+A residential rental Owner will be penalized if a Housing Code Inspector must return to the owner's residential rental property more than once to determine whether all the defects detected in the inspector's initial inspection have been repaired.
+The Owner shall be penalized according to the table of fees, penalties and fines as approved by the Board of Alders of the City of New Haven, included in the Annual City Budget. - (c) The Residential Rental Property Owner or his/her agent must be present at all scheduled property inspections.
 If such person is not present on a scheduled date and time, the inspection will be rescheduled once.
-The residential rental property owner will be penalized in accordance with the table of fees, penalties and fines as approved by the Board of Alders of the City of New Haven, included in the Annual City Budget for the first scheduled appointment that he/she or his/her agent fails to attend without just cause as determined by the code enforcement officer.
-If the owner or his/her agent is not present at subsequently rescheduled dates and times, the residential rental property owner may be penalized in accordance with the Penalties section as described below, and which are prescribed by ordinance section 17-84 of the city's Code of Ordinances. - (d) The owner or his/her agent must pay all the above mentioned fees, penalties and fines, if any before he/she is issued a residential rental property license.
+The residential rental property owner will be penalized in accordance with the table of fees, penalties and fines as approved by the Board of Alders of the City of New Haven, included in the Annual City Budget for the first scheduled appointment that he/she or his/her agent fails to attend without just cause as determined by the Code Enforcement Officer.
+If the Owner or his/her agent is not present at subsequently rescheduled dates and times, the Residential Rental Property Owner may be penalized in accordance with the Penalties section as described below, and which are prescribed by ordinance section 17-84 of the City's Code of Ordinances. - (d) The Owner or his/her agent must pay all the above-mentioned fees, penalties and fines, if any, before he/she is issued a residential rental property license.